TheMindhouse/cryptocanvas-solidity/README.md

 * `calculateCommission(uint32 _canvasId) public stateOwned(_canvasId) returns (uint commission, bool isPaid)`, free to call

-    Returns commision for given cavas and information if it has been already paid.
+    Returns commision for given canvas and information if it has been already paid.

 ## Color palette
 CryptoCanvas, due to technical and aesthetic reasons, uses a custom color palette.
 Each number corresponds to a fixed color.
 Here is the full-color palette.